william-han-wang/RS_Fusion/README.md

 ### Remote sensing data
 Remote sensing data is accessible through the API of [Planet Labs](https://www.planet.com/docs/reference/data-api/).

-The [Open California DATASET](https://www.planet.com/products/open-california/) consists of high-quality data by the RapidEye satellite, Dove satellite, together with Landsat 8 and Copernicus Sentinel-2 data (most available from 2013 onward)
+The [Open California dataset](https://www.planet.com/products/open-california/) consists of high-quality data collected by the RapidEye satellite, Dove satellite, together with Landsat 8 and Copernicus Sentinel-2 data (most available from 2013 onward) over California.

 ### Social media data
-Twitter provides developer platform to filter the tweets in real time.
+Twitter provides a developer platform to filter the tweets in real time.
-We use [Twitter API](https://developer.twitter.com/en/docs) for tweets collections.
+We use [Twitter API](https://developer.twitter.com/en/docs) for tweets data collections.

+##